thomaspinckney3/cs4501/Project2.md

 }
 ```

 For testing your APIs, you can use your browser to make sure GET requests behave as expected, but browsers cannot send POST requests if there is no form to submit.
-So, you have the option of rendering forms in your views which will send the desired POST requests, or you can use [Postman](https://www.getpostman.com/) (recommended) to test your APIs—this is what the graders will be using to test your APIs.
+I recommend your use `curl` or you can use [Postman](https://www.getpostman.com/) to test your APIs—this is what the graders will be using to test your APIs.
 Make sure you know the difference between sending parameters in the URL's query string (e.g. for GET requests), and sending parameters in the POST body.
 It can be easy to mix up the two while using Postman.

 Remember, this is a four-tier app we're building.
 The DB is the fourth
 / bottom tier.
 This layer of services you're building now is the